CherryLend/cherrylend-v2-spec/README.md

 ### Liquidate Collateral
 #### High-Level Implementation
 To liquidate a collateral we need to first check that the repay period has expired and the original lender is signing the transaction.
-The collateral UTXOs datum contain the lend time and loan duration in its datum.
-The collateral UTXOs contains the lender's address hash in its datum.
-We simply need to check if the signatures in the transaction matches with the address hash in the datum.
+The collateral UTxOs contain the lend time, loan duration, and lender address hash in the datum.

 #### Quick Code Walkthrough
 Check the deadline has passed and the transaction is signed by the lender